bradleyeckert/chad/README.md

 Well, minimal hardware.
 How does a processor in 200 lines of Verilog sound?
 Pretty awful?
 Try pretty awesome.

-It's so simple your computer will simulate it at 150 to 200 MIPS.
+It's so simple your computer will simulate it at 100 to 150 MIPS.
 At that speed, it can host itself on your computer.
 No need to turn the Verilog into hardware, just run the processor model on your desktop or laptop.